Short Manaslu Trekking

 • Max.
 Altitude1860

 The trail from here onward has numerous mani walls and stupas.
-Crossing one more suspension bridge, the trail goes to Ghap village and passes by a lush forest of oak, rhododendron, fir, and bamboo.
+Crossing one more suspension bridge, the trail goes to Ghap village.
+It passes by a lush forest of oak, rhododendron, fir, and bamboo.
 We will ascend crossing bridges and stone stairs to Namrung village.

 • MealsB, L, D